briceburg/silverstripe-flexiform/docs/CONFIGURATION.md

 ### Automatically adding fields to a form

-Newly created forms can be programmatically initialized with fields.
-Fields are created on-the-fly, or existing fields can be referenced and reused.
-This greatly reduces administrative repetitiveness and improves consistency.
+Newly created forms can be programmatically initialized with a set of fields by providing Initial Field definitions.

-* Field definitions are defined as map of _Arrays_, with the key representing Field Type.
-  * If the value is a string, the field with mating Name and Type will be reused.
+Initial Field definitions are nearly the same as [Custom Fields](#Custom-Fields), except that you must provide a `Type` and property.
+Additionally, you may provide extra values (such as `Prompt`).

-  * If the value is an array, a field will be created from the array components.
+Flexiform will attempt to link the field of matching `Name` and `Type`.
+If no matching field is found, a new field will be created from the definiton and linked.
-    * Name is required.
-    * If supplying Options, use Value => Label.

 * Strategy 1: Overload the **$flexiform_initial_fields** property